objectionary/eo/sandbox/README.md

 ## In docker

+If you don't have Maven or JDK installed on your system, you can compile and run the application in docker.
+You must have [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) installed to use this method.

 ### Compile

 Compile the sources in `eo/` using maven in docker container.
 The output of the compilation will be in the `target/` directory.